Cointegrating Polynomial Regressions with Power Law Trends: Environmental Kuznets Curve or Omitted Time Effects?: Asymptotic Theory

+The limiting distribution in Theorem \ref{thm:limiting_dist} is nonpivotal and thus not directly suited for inference.
+Some popular solutions for linear-in-parameters cointegration models are: \cites{saikkonen1992} dynamic least squares, the integrated modified OLS and fixed-$b$ approaches by \cite{vogelsangwagner2014}, and the fully modified approach advocated in \cite{phillipshansen1990} and \cite{phillips1995}.
+For a nonlinear-in-parameter model as in \eqref{eq:gcp_regmodel}, a preliminary Monte Carlo exercise\footnote{The details are available in Section \ref{sec:FMOLS} of the Supplementary Material.
+The analytical results in that appendix also suggest that the convergence speed of $\widehat{\theta}_T$ to $\theta$ is too slow to recover the standard zero-mean Gaussian limiting distribution.} shows poor performance for fully modified inference but promising results for a simulation based approach.
+We pursue the latter method for the remainder of this paper.

-The limiting distribution in Theorem \ref{thm:limiting_dist} is nonpivotal and thus unsuited for inference.
-We will use a simulated approach to account for the nuisance parameters, i.e. $\vtau_0$, $\vtheta_0$ and the parameters describing the covariance structure of $\brown(r)$.
-The main idea is to replace nuisance parameters by consistent estimates and to rely on a Monte Carlo (MC) simulation to approximate the limiting distribution.
-The empirical quantiles of these MC draws allow us to test hypothesis and/or conduct inference.
+The main idea behind the simulation based approach is to replace nuisance parameters by consistent estimates and to rely on Monte Carlo (MC) simulations to approximate the limiting distribution.
+The empirical quantiles of these MC draws allow us to conduct inference.
 Clearly, this kind of approach will provide exact inference when the limiting distribution is invariant with respect to the nuisance parameters (e.g. \cite{dufourkhalaf2002} and \cite{dufour2006}).
-In the absence of such invariance, results as those in \cite{wangwuzhu2018} and \cite{bergamellibianchikhalafurga2019} show that the simulation approach can retain an asymptotic justification.
-The following algorithm is an adaptation of \cites{wangwuzhu2018} simulated estimation.
-Among others, the current setting has to control for more nuisance parameters because of the flexible trend specification.
+In the absence of such invariance, \cite{wangwuzhu2018} and \cite{bergamellibianchikhalafurga2019} show that the simulation approach remains asymptotically justified in several model specification.
+We adapt the algorithm from \cite{wangwuzhu2018} to the current setting and prove its asymptotic validity.